nh2/nixops-gluster-example/README.md

 This should complete without errors and you should have your gluster cluster ready.

-(To destroy it when you're done, use `nixops destroy -d gluster-test --confirm`, otherwise you keep paying for the machines.)
+(To destroy it when you're done, use `nixops destroy -d gluster-test-deployment --confirm`, otherwise you keep paying for the machines.)

 ### Testing the distributed file system

 Open 3 terminals to 3 different machines:

-* `nixops ssh -d gluster-test gluster-cluster-1`
+* `nixops ssh -d gluster-test-deployment gluster-cluster-1`
-* `nixops ssh -d gluster-test gluster-cluster-2 -t 'watch -n0.1 ls /glustermount'`
+* `nixops ssh -d gluster-test-deployment gluster-cluster-2 -t 'watch -n0.1 ls /glustermount'`
-* `nixops ssh -d gluster-test gluster-georep-1  -t 'watch -n0.1 ls /glustermount'`
+* `nixops ssh -d gluster-test-deployment gluster-georep-1  -t 'watch -n0.1 ls /glustermount'`

 Then in the first terminal, run `touch /glustermount/hello`.